Skip to content

 Essential clothing for a Tasmania holiday

-No matter the time of year you visit Tasmania, and whatever your style of travel, these items of clothing are what we consider to be essential for your Tassie travels.
+No matter the time of year you visit Tasmania, and whatever your style of travel, there are some items of clothing that I consider to be absolutely essential for your Tassie travels.

 You’ll find there are two types of fabric to choose from – synthetic or wool.

-Synthetic fabric is normally quick-dry and is a lot cheaper than wool.
-Unfortunately it won’t keep you as warm, and it can get smelly if you wear it a few days in a row.
+Synthetic is normally quick-dry and is a lot cheaper than wool.
+Unfortunately it won’t keep you as warm, and it will get smelly if you wear it a few days in a row.

-Merino wool costs a bit more but it is a lot warmer and you can wear it days on end without getting smelly (perfect if you plan on doing a lot of hiking).
+Merino wool costs a bit more but it is a lot warmer and you can wear it for days on end without getting smelly (perfect if you plan on doing a lot of bushwalking).

-These tops will normally sit underneath your mid-layer, meaning they probably won’t ever be seen by anyone – so you don’t need to worry about them being fashionable.
+These base layer tops will normally sit underneath your mid-layer, meaning they probably won’t ever be seen by anyone – so you don’t need to worry about them being fashionable.

-My wife and I have a few merino wool base-layer tops from Icebreaker in our wardrobe, and we’ve found them to be fantastic both in Tasmania and when travelling in Europe.
+My wife and I have a few Icebreaker merino wool base-layer tops in our wardrobe and we’ve found them to be fantastic for Tasmania, and also when travelling in Europe.

 Mid-layer top